-Mediation and dialogue are now recognised as the most effective ways of preventing and resolving violent conflicts.
+Mediation and dialogue are now recognised as one of the most effective ways of preventing and resolving violent conflicts.
 They are the core of CMI’s expertise.
 Our new programme for the 2018 – 2021 period aims to consolidate our position as a leading independent organisation in the field of conflict resolution.

 Conflicts cannot be resolved through violence.
 A wide range of nonviolent means is available to fragile nations for supporting their transition from armed conflict to peaceful political processes.
 In this setting mediation and dialogue has been recognised as one of the most effective forms of preventing and resolving violent conflict.
 These areas form the core expertise of CMI, an independent conflict resolution organisation that helps conflicting parties settle their differences constructively.